MeAmarP/yolo-on-OID/README.md

-# yolo-on-OID
-Applying YOLO on classes from Open Image Database
+# yolo-on-OpenImageDatabse for building Helmet Detector Use Case

-Goal Here is to extract labelled data from Open Image Database for particular class.
+Goal Here is to extract BBOX annoted data from Open Image Database for particular class and build object detector using YOLO.
-Selected Class = "Helmet"
+*Selected Class = "Helmet"*

 ### Approch:
 + Download Img data for selected class